Andrew Kohlsmith wrote:

 I can think of at least one legitimate use for this -- reverse spam dialling,

-or at least "real
+or at least real

-> out and to forward the call to the first agent enqueued.
+and to forward the call to the first agent enqueued.
 Asterisk will do

-> it even if the answer to the call is "busy".
+the answer to the call is busy.

-atform GUI client, it'll run across
+client, it'll run across

 multiple Asterisk servers and it's also free.